aualbert/kino/docs/documentation.typ

   = Transitions<transitions>

   This section describes the built-in transitions used by the animation primitives.
 A transition is a mathematical function $[0,1] -> [0,1]$.
   Wherever a built-in transition name is expected, a custom transition can be given instead.
+In addition, transitions can be concatenated using `concat`.

   #let docs = tidy.parse-module(read("../src/transitions.typ"))
   #show-module(docs)